FORMAT OF GAAYAKA FILES

 (The following extensions and enhancements have no equivalents in the existing notation system)

-A stop (period) '.' is similar and indicates half a note duration (not used in the existing convention)
+A stop (period) '.' is similar to comma and semicolon and indicates half a note duration (not used in the existing convention)

 A '<' symbol increases the pitch of the note by a fraction of 81/80 and may be repeated for further increase.